subashrai02468/Restaurant-Finder-Yelp-Clone/README.md

 ## Features

-- **Browse Restaurants**: Users can view a list of restaurants with basic details.
+- Browse Restaurants: Users can view a list of restaurants with basic details.
-- **Search Functionality**: Includes a search feature to find restaurants by name or location.
+- Search Functionality: Includes a search feature to find restaurants by name or location.
-- **Restaurant Details**: Click on a restaurant to see detailed information, including reviews and ratings.
+- Restaurant Details: Click on a restaurant to see detailed information, including reviews and ratings.
-- **User Reviews**: Users can add reviews and ratings for restaurants.
+- User Reviews: Users can add reviews and ratings for restaurants.
-- **Admin Panel**: A simple admin panel for adding or updating restaurant information (Stretch goal).

 ## Getting Started